aiken-lang/aiken/book/src/language-tour/control-flow.md

 ```

 It's not just the top level data structure that can be pattern matched,
 contained values can also be matched.
-This gives `case` the ability to
+This gives `when` the ability to
 concisely express flow control that might be verbose without pattern matching.

 ```aiken